EOR

 Germany enforces GDPR more aggressively than most EU countries.
 The provider should have documented data processing agreements, EU-based data residency, and clear policies on employee data access.
 Generic global GDPR claims are not enough.

 Contracts must align with German statutory requirements covering working hours, overtime, leave entitlements, probation, and notice periods.
 Generic templates translated into German will not hold up.
-The provider should issue contracts reviewed by a German employment lawyer, not just an internal HR template.
+The provider should issue contracts reviewed by a German employment lawyer.

 Total employer cost in Germany runs roughly 20% above gross salary once social contributions are added.
-The provider should show this clearly upfront, with no percentage-of-salary fees, hidden compliance charges, or FX markups on EUR conversion.
+The provider should show this clearly upfront — no percentage-of-salary fees, hidden compliance charges, or FX markups.
+Review what goes into employer of record pricing for Germany before comparing quotes.

 Onboarding should complete in 2–5 days for German nationals with proper contracts, social security registration, and works council notification where required.
 Providers offering 24-hour onboarding usually skip steps that surface as compliance issues later.